 On the final day of our Scottish road trip, we ventured into Glasgow.
 It is a city buzzing with culture, art, and unique architectural styles.
 We took a stroll along the vibrant City Center Mural Trail, marveled at the impressive architecture of the Riverside Museum, and delved even deeper into the thriving arts scene by visiting the Kelvingrove Art Gallery and Museum, which is just as beautiful on the outside as the eclectic arts and artifacts collection housed inside.

 As the day progressed, we took a pit stop in Falkirk, the town located right between Glasgow and Edinburgh.
 Falkirk is home to some of Scotland’s modern wonders like the Falkirk Wheel, a marvel of engineering and the world’s only rotating boat lift.
 And the Kelpies, the world’s largest monument dedicated to horses.
 The two horse heads were erected as a testament to the horsepower that drove the industrial development in Scotland.
 We recommend staying until sunset to see the Kelpies light up in different colors.

 As the sun set on our journey, we drove into Edinburgh to complete the circle and jet off to another adventure on the Faroe Islands.
-Our 5-day road trip through Scotland came to a close way too quickly, but we hope the rugged beauty of the Scottish countryside inspires you to embark on your own unforgettable adventure and share your recommendations in the comments below.
+Our 5-day road trip through Scotland came to a close way too quickly.
+We hope the rugged beauty of the Scottish countryside inspires you to embark on your own unforgettable adventure.
+Please share your recommendations in the comments below.